Where are the best UK Buy-to-Let property investments?

 Property Prices – Rental Yields – Tenant Demand – Population – Regeneration – Career Opportunities – Tenant Demographics – BTL Opportunities – Transport Links

-UK house prices have risen at their fastest rate in over seven years – increasing by 10.9% compared to this time last year – highlighting the power that property investment in the UK can have for investors.
+UK house prices have risen to record highs in the last few years, highlighting the power that property investment in the UK can have for investors.

 Average Rental Yield: 6.56%

 With on-going regeneration works across the city, Birmingham remains one of the top places to invest in 2023.
 The Big City Plan, a 20-year city-wide transformation project, has surpassed its halfway point and has made huge improvements to the city centre, several suburbs as well as infrastructure and transport.

 One of the biggest advantages Birmingham holds is its affordability.
 Knight Frank research shows that the average income to average property price ratio is much better in Birmingham than across the wider UK.
 With the fastest growing tech sector and a flourishing financial sector, the city is attracting and retaining vast numbers of skilled workers that have the income to spend.
 Additionally, Birmingham remains the most popular destination for people moving out of London; and with 40% of the population being under-25 and a student retention rate of 49%, Birmingham has a sizeable potential rental market.

 With a market largely made up of one and two-bedroom apartments – at least in the increasingly popular city centre location – rental prices have increased by 17.6% in the last year alone, according to Rightmove.